hrfm/gulp-mdpick/README.md

 // --- using inline
 // @md this is c.js markdown

-// --- using pre with syntax
+// --- using with code highlight ex)js
 // @md[js]
 // sum a b.
 function(a,b){